segeljakt/MasterThesis/docs/report/README.md

 The following sections describe the Rust programming language, Domain Specific Languages and the Scala language.

-## The Rust Programming Language
+# # The Rust Programming Language

 <!--What are the problems with C & Java?--> For many years, C has been used as the main-goto low-level system development language.
 While C is very optimized, it is also unsafe.
 Mistakes in pointer aliasing, pointer arithmetic and typecasting can be hard to detect, even for advanced software verification tools.
 Meanwhile, high level languages like Java solve the safety issues through a runtime which manages memory with garbage collection.
 This safety comes at a cost since garbage collection incurs a big overhead.

 <!--What is Rust, and what makes it special?--> Rust is a relatively new low-level programming language.
 It achieves both performance and safety through a memory management policy based on ownership.
 In addition, Rust provides many zero-cost abstractions, e.g., pattern matching, generics, traits, and type inference.
 Packages, e.g., binaries and libraries, in Rust are referred to as crates.
 Cargo is a crate manager for Rust which can download, compile, and publish crates.
 Rust has a big ecosystem of open-source crates which can be browsed on `https://crates.io`.
 Since Rust's original release, it has seen multiple major revisions.
 Some dropped features include a typestate system <!--https://github.com/rust-lang/rust/commit/41a21f053ced3df8fe9acc66cb30fb6005339b3e-->, and a runtime system with green threaded-abstractions <!--https://github.com/rust-lang/rust/pull/18967-->.

-### Ownership
+# ## Ownership

 In Rust, when a variable is bound to an object, it takes ownership of that object.
 Ownership can be transferred to a new variable, which in consequence breaks the original binding.
 Variables can however temporarily borrow ownership of an object without breaking the binding.
 An object can be either mutably borrowed by at most one variable, or immutably borrowed by any number of variables.
-Hence, objects cannot be mutably and immutably borrowed at the same time.
+Thus, objects cannot be mutably and immutably borrowed at the same time.

-By restricting aliasing, ownership solves many safety issues found in other low level languages, such as double-free errors, i.e., freeing the same memory address twice.
+By restricting aliasing, Rust solves many safety issues found in other low level languages, such as double-free errors, i.e., freeing the same memory address twice.
 Moreover, Rust effectively eliminates the risk of data-races as ownership applies across threads.

-### Lifetimes
+# ## Lifetimes

 Objects are dropped, i.e., de-allocated, when their owner variable's lifetime ends.
-The lifetime of a variable in Rust is currently determined by the Lifetime is
+Lifetimes in Rust are currently lexical.
+In other words, a variable's lifetime ends when it leaves its lexical scope.
+This model will be changed in the near future into a more flexible one called non-lexical lifetimes [https://github.com/nikomatsakis/nll-rfc/blob/master/0000-nonlexical-lifetimes.md].
+Non-lexical lifetimes use liveness analysis.
+A variable's lifetime ends when it is no longer live, i.e., when it will no longer be used at a later time.
+While the current model is based on the abstract syntax tree, the future will be based on the control flow graph.

-### Mutable aliasing
+# ## Mutable aliasing

 Ownership can in some cases be too restrictive.
 There are in general two ways to achieve mutable aliasing.
 The first way is to use a reference counter (`Rc<T>`) together with interior mutability (`RefCell<T>`).
 The reference counter, i.e., smart pointer, allows an object to be immutably owned by multiple variables simultaneously.
 An object's reference counter is incremented whenever a new ownership binding is made, and decremented when one is released.
 If the counter reaches zero, the object is de-allocated.
 Interior mutability lets an object be mutated even when there exists immutable references to it.
 It works by wrapping an object in a `RefCell`.
 Variables with a mutable or immutable reference to the `RefCell` can then mutably borrow the wrapped object.
 By combining reference counting with interior mutability (`Rc<RefCell<T>>`), multiple variables can own the `RefCell` immutably, and are able to borrow the object inside mutably.

 The other way of achieving mutability is through unsafe blocks.
 Unsafe blocks are blocks of code wherein raw pointers can be dereferenced.
 Raw pointers are pointers without any safety guarantees.
 Multiple raw pointers can point to the same memory, and the memory they point to might not be allocated.
 Code inside of unsafe blocks have the potential to cause segmentation faults or other undefined behavior and should be used with caution.

-### Use cases
+# ## Use cases

-Upfront, ownership might appear to be more of a restriction than a benefit compared to other memory models.
-Other languages might be better for prototyping.
+Ownership might appear to be more of a restriction than a benefit as it imposes another layer of semantic complexity on the programmer.
+Thereby, Rust might not be the ideal prototyping language.
 Albeit the restrictiveness, ownership can solve complex security concerns such as Software Fault Isolation (SFI) and Static Information Control (IFC).

 Software fault isolation (SFI) enforces safe boundaries between software modules.
 A module should not be able to access the another's data without permission.
 As an example, C can violate SFI since a pointer in one module could potentially access another module's heap space.
 In contrast, Rust's ownership policy ensures that an object in memory is naturally accessible by only one pointer.
 Ownership, and information, can securely be transferred between modules without violating SFI.

 Static information control (IFC) enforces confidentiality by tracing information routes of private data.
 This becomes very complex in languages such as C where aliasing can explode the number of information routes.
 Meanwhile, IFC is easier in Rust due to its aliasing restrictions.

-## RustBelt
+# # RustBelt

 Rust is a new programming language designed to overcome the tradeoff between the safety of high-level languages and control of low-level languages.
 The core design behind Rust is ownership.
 Previous approaches to ownership were either too restrictive or too expressive.
 Rust's ownership discipline is that an object cannot be mutated while being aliased.
 This eliminates the risk for data races.
 In cases where this model is too restrictive, Rust provides unsafe operations for mutating aliased state.
 Safety of these operations cannot be ensured by the Rust compiler.

 While Rust is safe without using unsafe operations, it is questionable how safe its libraries are.
 Many Rust libraries, including the standard library, makes use of unsafe operations.
 RustBelt is an extension to Rust which verifies the soundness of code that uses unsafe operations.
 It builds a semantic model of the language which is then verified against typing rules.
 A well-typed program should not express any undefined behavior.

-## Domain Specific Languages (DSL)
+# # Domain Specific Languages (DSL)

 Domain Specific Languages (DSLs) are small languages suited to interfacing with a specific domain.
 Domain contexts can be implemented directly in general purpose languages (GPLs) without the use of DSLs, but this would require many more lines of code.